The Best Hobbies for Women Over 50 and Beyond! (2026)

 You’ll experience a sense of accomplishment and personal growth as you develop your skills and techniques.

-Additionally, pottery classes or workshops offer opportunities to connect with like-minded individuals and make new friends.
+Pottery classes or workshops also offer opportunities to connect with like-minded individuals and make new friends.

 I found an excellent article about how to start pottery as a hobby that I think will be super helpful if you are interested in pottery as a hobby.